dylanhernandez1/Whats_In_The_Fridge/README.md

 1. Run `npm install` and `npm install react-router-dom` from the root for application to run

-## Merging, Pulling, and Committing
+## Merging, Pulling, Committing, and Pushing

 1. Create a branch `git branch TESTBRANCH`
 2. Go into the branch `git checkout TESTBRANCH`